 Do: Have a “Harmonious Blend of Repetition and Variety”

 To avoid leaning too far in either direction, before calling or emailing a client, think about what you have to say: Does it sound stale, over-rehearsed or like the benefits to your product or service are too limited?
 Does it sound overwhelming or too lengthy?

 If either one of the questions above are true, dial it back until it sounds right.
 According to Invensis, “People believe what they hear repeatedly, so make sure to reiterate how your product/solution can address their problems.
 But mix it up by using a variety of communication channels including phone calls, chats, emails, etc.”

 Don’t: Reinvent the Wheel Every Time You Follow Up With a Lead

 Salespeople talk to a lot of leads, so when you’re spending countless hours a week preparing to speak with each one, it adds up.
 There are only so many hours in a week; the longer your prep time, the fewer leads you’ll be able to connect with.

-Chances are that, at this early stage of qualifying leads, a lot of your follow-up will be very similar.
+Chances are that, at this early stage of qualifying leads, a lot of your follow-up will follow a similar format.
 You’ll start off the conversation to test the waters: Do they meet your basic BANT criteria?
 Are they less qualified or closer to buying than you thought?

-These conversations can be templated out to not only save you time, but to ensure you hit all your talking points.
-This doesn’t mean reading a script word for word; it’s simply a guide to ensure the conversation stays on track, without a lot of prep time beforehand.
+These conversations can be templated to not only save you time, but to ensure you hit all your talking points.
+This doesn’t mean reading a script word-for-word; it’s simply a guide to ensure the conversation stays on track, without a lot of prep time beforehand.
 This leaves room for personalization and real conversation to happen in phone calls and for you to fill in the blanks to specifically target your leads in emails.

 Templating isn’t just limited to early stages in the sales cycle, either.
 It can be applied at any time and is especially effective if you have detailed segments in place so that you’re able to touch on topics your leads are specifically interested in.